How Your Neighborhood Can Host The Belmont Goats

 When looking at potential land to host The Belmont Goats, there are two options: industrial zones such as EXd (e.g. our Buckman lot and our first Lents lot) permits “agricultural” use, while residential zones such as R1 and R2 (and the forthcoming Mixed Use Zones) permit “open space” use.
 For our move to Lents, the Bureau of Development Services determined that we are an agricultural use under the zoning code.
 Recently, the Bureau determined that we also would fall under the “land used for grazing that is not part of a farm or ranch” use for “open space”.

 While we don’t hold out much hope we’ll ever again see the likes of the two square blocks we had in Buckman, experience so far in Lents suggests that anything less than the square footage of our first Lents Town Center lot could become an issue for a herd of this size.
 The lot in Buckman was around 91,000 square feet.
-Our first lot in Lents is around 23,000 square feet without the parking lot, around 32,000 with the parking lot.Our space on 92H could be anywhere is around 47,000 square feet.
+Our first lot in Lents is around 23,000 square feet without the parking lot, around 32,000 with the parking lot.Our space on 92H is around 38,500 square feet.

 Down in Buckman, private developer Killian Pacific didn’t charge us rent.
 Out in Lents, city agency Portland Development Commission granted us a free use permit.
 Some similar arrangement preferably should be available for the land you’ve identified.

 By which is meant the sheer amount of time for which we will have use of the land.
 Our next move should allow us to plan for a longer-term presence (e.g. 2-3 years), which will allow for a greater range of programs and activities in the community.
 The murky and non-specific schedule in Lents became an issue and isn’t something that should be risked with our next location.